The World's Worst Hunger Emergencies

 Food is often the first thing people need when catastrophe strikes.
 Natural disasters like typhoons and droughts destroy homes and farmland, leaving entire communities homeless and hungry.

-Conflict and war force families to leave everything behind, leaving them with no way to put food on the table.
+Conflict and climate change force families to leave everything behind, leaving them with no way to put food on the table.

 WFP operates the largest humanitarian transport network in the world.
 At any given time, 5,000 trucks, 92 aircraft and 20 ships are delivering food across the globe.